Otherkin: Religious and spiritual beliefs

 Joseph P. Laycock, assistant professor of religious studies at Texas State University, considers otherkin beliefs to have a religious dimension, but asserts that "the argument that Otherkin identity claims conform to a substantive definition of religion is problematic".
 Many otherkin themselves reject the notion that being otherkin is a religious belief.

 Some otherkin claim to be especially empathic and attuned to nature.
-Some claim to be able to shapeshift or "shift" mentally or astrally, meaning that they experience the sense of being in their particular form while not actually changing physically.
+Some claim to be able to shift mentally or astrally, meaning that they experience the sense of being in their particular form while not actually changing physically.
 Moreover, the claim to be able to physically shift is generally looked down on by the community.
-They may also describe being able to feel phantom limbs/wings/tails/horns, that coordinates with their kintype.
+They may also describe being able to feel phantom limbs/tails/horns that coordinate with their kintype.
 Some otherkin claim to also go through an 'awakening' that alerts them to their kintype.

 Many otherkin believe in the existence of a multitude of parallel universes, and their belief in the existence of supernatural or sapient non-human beings is grounded in that idea.

 History

+1970s

+The earliest recorded instance of a group that would be considered otherkin were the Elf Queen's Daughters, a group who considered themselves elves.
+Arwen and Elenor, also known as "The Tookes" founded the group sometime in the late '60s or early '70s and began publishing letters from their home in Oregon throughout the '70s.
+Some of these letters would appear in Green Egg magazine, a contemporary neo-pagan publication.
+By 1977, the Elf Queen's Daughters would stop publishing letters.
+In 1979, a later group known as The Silver Elves would visit the Elf Queen's Daughters home and live with them for a month.

 1990s

-A student at the University of Kentucky created the Elfinkind Digest, a mailing list for "elves and interested observers."
-Also in the early 1990s, newsgroups such as alt.horror.werewolves (AHWW) and alt.fan.dragons on Usenet, which were initially created for fans of these creatures in the context of fantasy and horror literature and films, also developed followings of individuals who identified as mythological beings.
+The first otherkin presence on the Internet was the Elfinkind Digest, a mailing list for "elves and interested observers", created by a student at the University of Kentucky in 1990.
+In the early 1990s, newsgroups such as alt.horror.werewolves (AHWW) and alt.fan.dragons on Usenet, which were initially created for fans of these creatures in the context of fantasy and horror literature and films, also developed followings of individuals who identified as mythological beings.